amritofficial88/Security-Event-Analysis-Automation-Tool/README.md

 ```
 Upon successful execution of script for the first time, you will be directed to import your API Keys in to the tool.
 Check Requirements.txt step number 3 to generate the API Keys and import them during runtime.

-### 4. Tool is ready!!
+### 4. Now Tool is ready!!

 Once the API keys are successfully imported into the tool, the tool is ready to use.
 Simply navigate through the command options and perform almost all validation checks as you go along your security incident response process.

-A simpler view of menu is given below for assistance :
+A sample view of menu is given below for assistance :

 ```
 1. Reputation/Blocklist Check (IPs, Domains, URLs, Hashes)